 Succession planning in family business

-Add to that the need to make choices about which daughter, son or nephew is the best person to lead the family business going forward; who should report to whom; whether all family members sit on the board with equal voting rights; when outsiders should be brought into the business; and why family members need to be measured by the same performance and values expectations as other employees – and succession planning becomes absolutely essential for the survival of the business – long before mum or dad face any health conditions or want to retire.
+Add to that the need to make choices about which daughter, son or nephew is the best person to lead the family business going forward?
+Who should report to whom?
+Whether all family members sit on the board with equal voting rights?
+When outsiders should be brought into the business?
+And why family members need to be measured by the same performance and values expectations as other employees?
+You can see succession planning becomes absolutely essential for the survival of the business – long before mum or dad face any health conditions or want to retire.

 Not all sons and daughters want to work in the family business, and parents should respect that.
 But those who do need to understand that leading a family business is not a right, but a responsibility.
 The health and future growth of the company depends on the next generation being properly prepared, as successors, to take over the leadership roles and responsibilities of the company.

 As any company grows, there’s a premium on learning to delegate, handing off old roles and taking on the new ones associated with the next stage of growth.
-This never-ending process requires that all managers, not just the CEO, develop a succession plan that identifies future staffing needs, assesses each person’s professional development needs vis a vis the company’s needs, creates professional development plans, measures performance, coaches and educates, promotes, terminates, recruits as needed – and repeats the process.
+This never-ending process requires that all managers, not just the CEO, develop a succession plan.
+It identifies future staffing needs.
+Assesses each person’s professional development needs vis a vis the company’s needs.
+Creates professional development plans.
+Measures performance, coaches and educates, promotes, terminates, recruits as needed.
+And repeats the process.